John Schluter

-John Schluter (born 1955) is an Australian journalist and weather presenter.
+John Schluter (born 1952 or 1953) is an Australian journalist and weather presenter.

 Schluter currently presents a weekly "Flashback" report and is a fill-in weather presenter on Seven News in Brisbane.

 Career

 Nine Network

 Schluter presented the weather on National Nine News in Brisbane for nearly 25 years; he ended his affiliation with the Nine Network in September 2006.
 In the late 1980s, Schluter did voice-over work for Brisbane Ten (TVQ-0/10) but returned to Nine.
 He was subsequently replaced by weekend weather presenter Joseph May.

 Seven Network

 Schluter was later signed by Seven News Brisbane as a fill-in weather presenter for Talitha Cummins, a position that was later made permanent following high ratings for the then-third rate Seven bulletin.
 His tenure at Seven News coincided with the bulletin overtaking Nine News, where he formerly worked, in the Brisbane television ratings battle; Seven continued to lead in the Brisbane market until it was again overtaken by Nine News in 2013.

 In November 2013, Schluter retired as a weather presenter and was replaced by Paul Burt and Tony Auden.
 He continues to host a weekly Flashback item and act as a fill-in weather presenter on Seven News.